elastic/examples/Alerting/Sample Watches/twitter_trends/README.md

 ## Data Assumptions

 The watch assumes each document in Elasticsearch represents a tweet.
-All tweets should be indexed into an index starting with "twitter" and use the type "tweet".
+All tweets should be indexed into an index starting with "twitter" and use the type "doc".

 ## Other Assumptions